-In our experience, we found the TransferGo customer service staff to be friendly and helpful.
-We did not have to wait too long to speak with someone on the phone, and our queries by email have been answered in a prompt and professional manner.
-When we identified an issue with our transfer – the unexpected deduction of SWIFT fees – the issue was immediately rectified by the customer service representative who had this fee refunded to us.
+In our experience, we found TransferGo customer service to be friendly and helpful. we did not have to wait too long to speak with someone on the phone, and our queries by email have been answered in a prompt and professional manner.

 Is TransferGo safe?

 As a customer, is TransferGo safe to use?
-Let’s take a look at some of the security measures adopted by the service.
+Let’s take a look at some of its security measures.

-As TransferGo is headquartered in the United Kingdom, the company is regulated by the Financial Conduct Authority (FCA) and licensed as an Electronic Money Institution under reference 600886.
+TransferGo is regulated by the Financial Conduct Authority in the UK and is licensed as an Electronic Money Institution under reference 600886.

 Customer funds are held in trust

-In accordance with the standards imposed by government regulators, the funds of TransferGo customers are held in segregated accounts and are kept separate from the service’s own operating accounts.
+In accordance with the standards imposed by government regulators, the funds of TransferGo customers are held in segregated accounts and are kept apart from the company’s own operating accounts.
 This ensures the security of customer funds, should TransferGo encounter financial difficulty.